|So are you more of a red lighting or yellow lighting kind of guy?|

 Because you're getting your serious work done at black dice range, you need to punch as hard as possible while you're there to make those attacks count.
 You don't get the luxury of just tossing some dice here and there consistently over all 5 combat turns of a game (first turn is usually just positioning) and having them add up.
 You get just a few turns (often 2ish) of being able to meaningfully attack something and those need to matter.
 For that reason, I recommend always equipping an ordnance upgrade to your Gladiators for the extra damage potential and always using Ordnance Experts in the weapon team slot on your Gladiators to reroll your black dice.
 The Ordnance Experts not only help you get more consistent damage from your black dice by rerolling those vexing blank sides, they can also increase your odds of getting a hit+crit result for triggering any crit-dependent upgrades.

 Because you only get to make a meaningful attack at short range and most enemy ships can do at least some damage to you back at longer ranges, you will live and die by your maneuvering.
 Maneuver poorly and you will not get into attack range and enemy ships will light you up.
 Maneuver well and you will get to lay down some serious pain and you can dodge out of the worst enemy attacks that would come your way.
-With that said I recommend always equipping Engine Techs to your Gladiators.
+With that said I strongly recommend equipping Engine Techs to your Gladiators.
 You'll want to use the navigate command frequently (I would conservatively say I navigate about 3-4 turns of a 6 turn game with my Gladiators usually, and sometimes more) and Engine Techs give you enormous amounts of control as to exactly where you end your movement due to the option of adding a speed one 2-click maneuver to the end of your regular movement, which also lets you "cheat" out a speed 4 move when necessary.
 The speed 4 option allows you to traverse the entire length of a range ruler in one turn, taking you from "outside of anything's attack range" to "within short range next turn."

 The extra 2-click move is also great for setting up a double-arc attack for next turn, where you have two of your attack arcs concentrated on a single enemy arc, which is a great way to pour phenomenal amounts of damage into an enemy ship.
 For example: